Research Computing Advisory Council

 Research Computing Advisory Council Scope

-The Research Computing Advisory Council (RCAC) provides perspective and input on the needs of computationally intensive researchers on campus as it relates to research computing technology and direct support of research computing technology.
+The Research Computing Advisory Council (RCAC) aimed to provide perspective and input on the needs of computationally intensive researchers on campus as it relates to research computing technology and direct support of research computing technology.
 This includes computing elements (i.e. storage, computational hardware, and networking), support staffing, software availability, and communication.
 RCAC advises ITS on research efforts and investments surrounding the Academic Virtual Hosting Environment (AVHE), OrangeGrid, the Green Data Center (as it relates to research computing), and future resource investments.
-In collaboration with the larger research community and ITS, RCAC represents the needs of the research computing community to the university leadership.
+In collaboration with the larger research community and ITS, RCAC represented the needs of the research computing community to the university leadership.
 RCAC is a key participant in identifying research computing trends and directions assisting with the formation and maintenance of a sustainable model for research computing on campus.

 RCAC Membership